 Rabat, Morocco (Approx $30/day)

 Rabat is calm, authentic, and budget-friendly.
 It’s less touristy than Marrakesh but equally rich in culture and architecture.
 The Moroccan dirham offers excellent value.
-Visit kasbahs, gardens, and beaches without spending much.
+Visit kasbahs, gardens, and beaches without spending much—or book a guided tour in Rabat to uncover local history with ease and affordability.
 Morocco’s capital is a top contender among North Africa’s inexpensive places to travel.

 Tip: Eat where locals dine to get the best flavors and prices.